-In order to derive the multiplicative constant in~\eqref{collier}, it is convenient to specify an asymptotic relationship between $p$ and $s$.
+In order to derive the multiplicative constant in~\eqref{collier}, one specifies an asymptotic relationship between $p$ and $s$.
 To capture the elbow effect at $s = \sqrt{p}$ in~\eqref{collier}, a natural asymptotic regime to consider is

 for some $\beta \in (0,1)$.
-The asymptotic constant when $\beta > 1/2$ was first derived by \cite{ingster1999some} and \cite{donoho2004higher} in the following version of the problem, where the number of signal coordinates is random under the alternative:
+The asymptotic constant when $\beta > 1/2$ was first derived by \cite{ingster1999some} and \cite{donoho2004higher} in the following version of the problem, where the number of non-null coordinates is random under the alternative:

-Here, $\e \coloneqq p^{-\beta}$ is the expected fraction of non-null coordinates. \cite{ingster1999some} and \citet{tony2011optimal} showed that the critical signal strength is
+Here, $\e \coloneqq p^{-\beta}$ is the expected fraction of non-null coordinates. \cite{ingster1999some} and \cite{tony2011optimal} showed that the critical signal strength is

 By the Neyman--Pearson lemma, the likelihood ratio test achieves the smallest sum of Type I and II errors in the testing problem (\ref{ingster}), and is therefore consistent throughout the detectable region $\{(r,\beta) : r > r^*(\beta)\}$.
-However, an obstacle in implementing this test directly is that it takes $r$ and $\beta$ as input parameters. \cite{donoho2004higher} resolved this issue by introducing an adaptive testing procedure based on Higher Criticism \citep{tukey1989higher} which is consistent throughout the detectable region.
-The minimum (squared) signal size for detection in the sparse normal means problem is recovered by taking the limit as $a \searrow 0$ in our one-sided changepoint detection boundary~\eqref{eq:one-sided-radius}.
+However, an obstacle in implementing the likelihood ratio test is that it requires knowledge of $r$ and $\beta$. \cite{donoho2004higher} resolved this issue by introducing an adaptive testing procedure based on Higher Criticism (\cite{tukey1989higher}) which does not require knowledge of $r$ and $\beta$, and is consistent throughout the detectable region.
+The formula for $\mu^*(\beta)$ is recovered by taking the limit as $a \searrow 0$ in our one-sided changepoint detection boundary~\eqref{eq:one-sided-radius}.